Step-by-step guide for creating a free webinar. Updated for 2023.

 You can create a great webinar.
 But what if nobody watches it?

 The best way to create buzz around your event is to treat the lead-up like a mini-launch:

-- Get participants to register for your event.
+- Get webinar participants to register for your event.
 It’s a good idea to set up a special email list with a corresponding signup form to use for registrations.
-You can do this easily if you’re using an autoresponder service like Aweber (affiliate link) or Mailchimp.
+You can do this easily if you’re using an autoresponder service like ConvertKit (affiliate link) or Mailchimp.
 You can create an automatic response that gives them the URL of the page where you’ll embed your webinar.

 - Write a blog post that gets readers fired up about your webinar topic.
 You can heighten anticipation by opening up questions in your post and promising to answer them in the upcoming webinar.
 Place the webinar registration form at the bottom of your post and make a point of asking people to register.

 - Email your subscriber list.
 Once you’ve announced the webinar on your blog, send out a series of emails reminding the people on your main list to register.
 In his ebook, The Ultimate Webinar Marketing Guide (affiliate link), Lewis Howes suggests sending out a sequence of three emails as a mini-launch.
-The first email could go out a week before the webinar, the second one four days prior, and the last one on the day before the webinar.
+The first webinar invitation email could go out a week before the webinar, the second one four days prior, and the last one on the day before the webinar.